 Reading and Phonics

 Our daily phonics sessions in Reception and KS1 are fun, involving lots of speaking, listening and games.
 The emphasis is on children’s active participation.
 They learn to use their phonic knowledge for reading and writing activities and in their independent play.
-In KS1 children access phonics sessions at the phase that they are working at and also take part in whole class phonics sessions with planned around age related expectations.
+In KS1 children access phonics sessions at the phase that they are working at and also take part in whole class phonics sessions which are planned around age related expectations.

 Children in Foundation Stage and Key Stage 1 follow the synthetic phonics approach, using resources based on the ‘Letters and Sounds’ programme including Phonics Play.
 It’s an approach to teaching phonics in which individual letters or letter sounds are blended to form groups of letters or sounds, and those groups are then blended to form complete words.